|Photo: William Pollard Jr|

 If I suspect a sample wine is flawed, I will contact the winery/distributor/importer.

-While the focus of this blog is Washington wine, I enjoy expanding my palate and expanding my interests and passions for wine.
-Therefore, I do accept and review wine from all over the world.
+While the original focus of this blog was Washington wine, my palate, interests and passion for wine has expanded.
+Today I do accept and review wine from all over the world.
 Writing about wine provides me an opportunity to educate myself and others about grape varieties, wine styles, wine regions, technology and history.
 If I like a wine or a wine related topic and it provides an opportunity to be instructive, I will want to write about it.

-Occasionally, I am invited to attend wine events as a media guest/wine blogger.
+Occasionally, I am invited to attend wine events as a media guest/wine writer.
 When I write about these events I note in my post if I received complimentary admittance.

 For information on how to ship samples please contact me via email: